sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 <br/>

 ### <a id="main-objects-detection-algorithms">Objects Detection Algorithms Overview</a>
+There are variety of algorithms for detection objects on the image.

-Consider following part of the code (related file soon.py):
+<br/>Consider following part of the code (related file soon.py):
 ```py
 import numpy as np
 ```